esphome/esphome-docs/components/climate/mitsubishi_uart.rst

 - **supported_modes** (*Optional*): List of modes supported by this climate device.
 A combination of

   - ``OFF`` - The device is manually set to off, the device is inactive.
-  - ``AUTO`` - The device is should adjust the temperature dynamically.
-For example based on a schedule, or learned behavior.
   - ``HEAT`` - The device is set to heat to reach a target temperature.
   - ``COOL`` - The device is set to cool to reach a target temperature.
   - ``HEAT_COOL`` - The device should heat/cool to maintain a target temperature.